2012 The Jewish Home leadership election: Campaign

 On 19 October, Bennett, Orlev and Hershkowitz participated in a televised debate held on Channel 2 and hosted by Amit Segal.
 The debate took place a day after the National Union merged into the Jewish Home.
 On 22 October, Hershkowitz announced his withdrawal from the election and endorsed Orlev.

 Results

+Jeremy Gimpel voting in the elections for the head of The Jewish Home party in the Neve Daniel event hall.

 The election was open to the party's nearly 54,000 members to vote in 168 polling stations across the nation.